winterdharma/DharmaPearls/01_agama/dirgha/DA_6.md

 41\.
 “The king again took treasure from his storehouse and provided it, telling the thief, ‘Use this to provide for your parents and care for your relatives.
 Don’t steal from others again.’
 {:#p41}

 42\.
-Again, people heard that someone had become a thief and the king provided him with treasure, so they continued robbing others of their possessions.
+“Again, people heard that someone had become a thief and the king provided him with treasure, so they continued robbing others of their possessions.
 An officer searched for them again and captured one.
 He brought him to the king and said, ‘This man is a thief.
 Please, King, deal with him.’
 {:#p42}

 43\.
-The king again asked the thief, ‘Is it true that you are a thief?’
+“The king again asked the thief, ‘Is it true that you are a thief?’

-He answered, ‘It’s true.
+“He answered, ‘It’s true.
 I’m destitute and starving.
 Being unable to support myself, so I just steal from others.’
 {:#p43}

 44\.
 “The king then thought, ‘I saw that the thief before was poor and provided him with treasure so that he would stop, but then other people heard about it and emulated him.
 The thieves are multiplying, so nothing has come of it.
 Now, I should like to display this man in chains on a thoroughfare.
 Afterward, I’ll have him carried out of the city and executed in the wilderness.
 Wouldn’t that be a warning to people after that?’